joelbengs/gauss_newton_optimization/README.md

 # FMAN61OptimizationProject
 MatLab implementtation of Nonlinear least square curve fitting using the Gauss-Newton method and Armijio’s line search.

+Final project in FMAN61 Optimization methods, Lund School of Engineering.